ML Systems

 Stateless training means training from scratch using past and recent data.
 It is simple but expensive.

 The best candidates for continual learning are tasks with fast natural labels: ads click-through prediction, recommendations, dynamic pricing, ETA prediction, and similar systems.
+In insurance, if we use loss as the target, it takes a very long time to generate the target variable, which I found to be one of interesting thing in this field.

 The bottleneck is often label availability.
 The process of extracting labels later from logs is label computation.